 - Lesson Plan (for teachers)

-The opportunity to free code and develop an app is provided through Create.
-Selecting Create from the Block Coding Home page allows students to develop an app outside of any restrictions or structure provided in the Learn lessons.
+With Create, students have the opportunity to free code and develop an app.
+Select Create from the Block Coding homepage to allow students to develop an app outside of any restrictions or structure provided in the Learn lessons.

-By selecting New App, students are directed to a Free Code space that allows them to access all of the content available in Block Coding.
+In New App, students are directed to a Free Code space that allows them to practice using all they have learned through the Block Coding Lessons.